-How to make Irish soda bread, a classic Irish dish, courtesy of the Culinary Institute of America
+The classic Irish bread recipe is courtesy of the Culinary Institute of America.

 Irish Soda Bread

 Makes two loaves or 16 rolls

 - 1 cup cold milk

 - Preheat the oven to 400˚F. Prepare a baking sheet by spraying it lightly with cooking spray or lining it with parchment paper.

 - Sift the flour, baking soda, sugar, and salt together into a large bowl.
 Using a pastry cutter or two knives, cut the shortening into the dry ingredients until it resembles coarse meal.